-HCOS may award an Evergreen Certificate (also known as a British Columbia School Completion Certificate) to students with special needs, in accordance with the requirements set out in the Student Credentials Order (PDF).
+HCOS may award an Evergreen Certificate (also known as a British Columbia School Completion Certificate) to students with Inclusive needs, in accordance with the requirements set out in the Student Credentials Order (PDF).
 To receive an Evergreen Certificate, the Director of Grad, in consultation with teachers, should ensure that the student has met the goals of his or her education program, or other criteria established by the board of education or independent school authority.

 When a program leading to an Evergreen Certificate (School Completion Certificate) is advertised, or offered, communication should clearly distinguish the differences between an Evergreen Certificate and a Dogwood Diploma, indicating that an Evergreen Certificate will not satisfy university entrance requirements.

 To earn a Dogwood Diploma, all international students must meet all graduation requirements, including all required exams and assessments.